cartoon-raccoon/cogsy/README.md

 - `rustc` v1.46.0 or later (The official Rust compiler)
 - `gcc` v10 or later (For linking, `rustc` does not do linking by itself)
 - A Discogs account (obviously)
+    - Note: your Discogs collection has to have a folder named "All" in it.
+Not having it will break a lot of Cogsy's functionality.
 ### The following C shared libraries are needed:
 - `libsqlite-dev` or its equivalent for your distro.
 - `openssl` (Should already exist)